Updated 23 June 2022

 Thank you for acting for humanity.

 The Red Cross and Red Crescent Movement is coordinating its response, both in and outside Ukraine.
-The International Committee of the Red Cross (ICRC) and the Ukraine Red Cross Society (URCS) are continuing their work across the country coordinating closely with the International Federation of Red Cross and Red Crescent (IFRC).
+The International Committee of the Red Cross (ICRC) and the Ukraine Red Cross Society (URCS) are continuing their work across the country coordinating closely with the International Federation of Red Cross and Red Crescent (IFRC), who are supporting a number of Red Cross National Societies across Eastern Europe with their operations.

 ICRC: The ICRC has massively scaled up its response to meet the urgent needs in Ukraine.
 Over 500 tons of medical supplies, food and relief items have arrived since the escalation of the conflict and they have deployed 230 additional staff to the region (700 staff in country).
 They are present now in 10 different locations in Ukraine.